Price: $179/$199 for 32GB/64GB

 Apple TV 4K (2021) review: Price and release date

 The Apple TV 4K 2nd-gen costs $179 for the 32GB model and $199 for the 64GB.
 It was released May 21 and is available for purchase at the Apple Store or major retailers.
+The new 3rd-gen model starts at $129 for a 64GB model, and $149 for the 128GB model with Ethernet.

 So, essentially, the Apple TV 4K 2021 offers similar features to these competitors at over three times the cost.
 What you’re really paying for is an Apple device that works seamlessly with other Apple products (like the iPhone and Apple Watch) to create a happy Apple atmosphere, as well as the Apple’s TVs selection of apps and games.